Smart Labs Now Logo

 Cervical Cancer:

-While a CBC test is not a screening tool for cervical cancer, it can still provide clues when the disease has progressed.
+While a CBC test is not a screening tool for cervical cancer (often diagnosed through STD Pap Smears), it can still provide clues when the disease has progressed.

 • Anemia: Chronic blood loss due to advanced cervical cancer can result in anemia.